umarov90/DeepCellState/README.md

 Extract them into the same directory as the data folder.
 All ext_val.py, ext_val_cancer.py, tf_analysis.py, and gene_importance_analysis.py require best_autoencoder_ext_val (link 'models 1' above) to be in the same folder as the data folder.
 To reproduce external data validation performed in the paper, download the [raw data](https://drive.google.com/file/d/1uZReFhhAXmudAyEt4lSX-of2CI2d1eYv/view?usp=sharing) and place it in the 'data_dir'/data/ folder.
 Run ext_val.py for the statin data and ext_val_cancer.py for the anti-cancer data.
+The above-mentioned scripts generate output in the figures_data folder which can be visualized by running scripts in the 'figures' folder of this repository.

-Figures from the paper can be recreated by running scripts in the 'figures' folder.
+The produced images will be placed in the 'figures' folder inside the specified 'data_dir' folder.
 To generate profile figures during training, uncomment the lines in DeepCellState.py.

 DeepCellState was implemented and tested on Ubuntu 18.
 Please contact us if you have any issues running the code!